damienbod/AspNet6IdentityServer4AngularOidcFlows/README.md

 ## History

+<strong>2019-01-30: </strong>updated npm packages, at_hash is optional for code flow

 <strong>2019-01-07: </strong>Angular OIDC lib, support for Code Flow with PKCE and sample project

 <strong>2019-01-06: </strong>Update npm packages, UI fixes in the STS